 Before starting the migration, make sure that the data is ready.
 Some points to be check are:

-It is the final task while planning the Office 365 migration.
+It is the final task while planning the Office 365/Microsoft 365 migration.
 Set up your Office 365 accounts with the below-given considerations.

 Another important post-migration task is to configure Autodiscover DNS records in Office 365.
 Doing this would help the users to connect their user mailboxes to Outlook email clients as well as other mobile clients.